sunilkumartc/data-platform-playbook/docs/data-engineering/cost-efficiency.md

 # Cost Efficiency & Scale

+> "Cost explosions happen when no one feels ownership."

 Cost optimization isn't about cutting corners—it's about spending wisely.
 At scale, small inefficiencies compound into massive waste.
 This chapter provides practical, actionable guidance on reducing costs by 20-40% without sacrificing quality or performance.

+> "Every broken pipeline started as 'we'll clean it later.'"

 ## Cost Drivers